Homemade Paleo Twix Bars

 For the chocolate coating

-- Pour the chocolate over the date caramel layer and spread into an even layer.
+- Pour the chocolate over the hardened caramel and spread it into an even layer.
 Allow the pan to cool slightly before transferring to the fridge to allow the chocolate to harden completely.

-- Transfer the twix to a cutting board and use a sharp knife to cut into 12 (or more or less depending on the size you’d prefer) bars.
+- Transfer the Twix to a cutting board and top with some salt.
+Use a sharp knife to cut into 12 (or more or less depending on the size you’d prefer) bars.
 Serve immediately or store in the fridge with parchment paper separating the bars to avoiding sticking.

 Notes